 Oh, and the hordes of demons you have to defeat?
 Yeah, they are truly horde-like and seemingly endless.

 Did I mention the tight deadline keeping you moving forward at all times?
-If you play this game slow and methodical, you lose.
+If you play this game slow and methodically, you lose.
 You’ll have to play it with a desperate sense of urgency if you want even the slightest chance to beat it.

 Of course, playing it fast and furious will only prime you for costly mistakes.